certara/pyDarwin/docs/Usage.rst

 Omega Submatrices Search
 =========================

-OMEGA submatrices permit a wider range of OMEGA structure, and, importantly, the option to estimate fewer off diagonal elements of OMEGA.
+Omega submatrices permit a wider range of omega structure, and, importantly, the option to estimate fewer off diagonal elements of omega.
-In addition to the options specified above for Omega band search, 2 additional options should be included in the :ref:`options file<options_file_target>`.
+In addition to the options specified above for Omega band search, 2 additional options must be included in the :ref:`options file<options_file_target>`:

-The following fields are required to search for OMEGA submatrices:

     * :ref:`"search_omega_sub_matrix" <search_omega_sub_matrix_options_desc>`: true

     * :ref:`"max_omega_sub_matrix" <max_omega_sub_matrix_options_desc>`: N

-Where N is the maximum size of an OMEGA submatrix, then submatrices will be searched.
-OMEGA submatrices are intended to be use with OMEGA band search to further expand the options for OMEGA structure.
+Where N is the maximum size of an omega submatrix, then submatrices will be searched.
+Omega submatrices are intended to be use with Omega band/block search to further expand the options for omega structure.
 Specifically,

 For the source OMEGA matrix of: